Azure/FTALive-Sessions/content/DataAnalytics/splitofdata.md

 #### When to use Data Warehouse solution

 * Choose a data warehouse when you need to turn massive amounts of data from operational systems into a format that is easy to understand.
+* Preferred when you need to keep historical data separate from the source transaction systems for performance reasons.
-Data warehouses don't need to follow the same terse data structure you may be using in your OLTP databases.
+* Data warehouses don't need to follow the same terse data structure you may be using in your OLTP databases.
 You can use column names that make sense to business users and analysts, restructure the schema to simplify relationships, and consolidate several tables into one.
-* Consider using a data warehouse when you need to keep historical data separate from the source transaction systems for performance reasons.

 ### 4) Data Mart